 Historically, Maryland's collection method at non-tidal sites was a single point grab sample.
 We will continue to collect a single point grab sample under our CORE/TREND network at historically collected locations.
-CORE/TREND sampling is conducted at colocated stations on different dates than the non-tidal network sites.
+CORE/TREND sampling is conducted at collocated stations on different dates than the non-tidal network sites.
 We will collect an integrated sample every month under the Non-tidal Network using the USGS isokinetic sampling device if maximum velocity is 1.5 ft/sec or higher.
 A review of USGS discharge records indicates that for the majority of our stations, base and maximum flow is normally under 1.5 fps.
 Under low velocity conditions, a horizontally and vertically integrated composite sample will be generated.
 We anticipate that we will only collect isokinetic, equal-width increment samples during significant storm events.
-The stations where maximum velocity sometimes exceeds 1.5 fps during base flow are ANT0047, WIL0013, GEO0009 and, perhaps, DER0015.

 Monthly measurements of in-situ parameters have also indicated that all sites except WIL0013 are well mixed.
 Since most of our sites are less than 110 feet wide, are 3 feet or less in depth and have a velocity under 1.5 fps, our historical data set may be a reasonable representation of dry weather conditions.
-When using the historical data, discarding dates with an elevated discharge reading would provide data that is more representative of baseflow conditions.
+When using the historical data, discarding dates with an elevated discharge reading would provide data that are more representative of baseflow conditions.